ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Break Binary form of UUID into two lines. #40
 - Move octet text from section 4 to section 5 #41
 - Add forward reference to UUIDv1 and UUIDv4 in Section 2 #42
-- Erronous reference to v1 in monotonicity #45
+- Erroneous reference to v1 in monotonicity #45
 - Add Label for "Monotonic Error Checking" paragraph to frame the topic #46
 - Remove IEEE paragraph from "uuids that do not identify the host" #48
 - Grammar Review #52